 Several platforms will be used in this course (e.g., eClass, Zoom, etc.) through which students will interact with the course materials, the course director/TA, as well as with one another.
-Please review this syllabus to determine how the class meets (in whole or in part), and how office hours and presentations will be conducted.
+Please review this syllabus to determine how the class meets (in whole or in part), and how office hours, lectures and Tutorials will be conducted.